What are the Signs my Loved One may need an Certified Geriatric Case Manager?

 Will we receive Reports and ongoing Communications?

 Yes.
-The Aging Life Care Manager will provide a written status report after each visit or appointment.
+The Certified Geriatric Case Manager will provide a written status report after each visit or appointment.
 Urgent information will be communicated with a phone call.

 Is there any Long Term Commitment required?